 Classic!
 And in an ending full of poetic justice … or something … the corrupt politicians and corporate rich pigs all commit suicide because Neil exposed their wrongdoing.
 These suicides are presented in a howlingly inept way.

 PASS THRU (2016) – By this point Neil Breen is showing how truly little he brings to the table ( a table designed AND built by himself, naturally).
 Just as Fateful Findings recycled many story elements from Double Down, Pass Thru recycles many story elements from I Am Here ….
-Now.
+Now and Fateful Findings.

 The bloom may be off the proverbial rose by this point in Breen’s career.
-Unlike his previous efforts I never felt like I was watching something bad in a fresh new way.
-It was just the same ol’ same ol’ .
+Unlike his previous efforts Pass Thru never made me feel like I was watching something bad in a fresh new way.
+It was just the same ol’ same ol’.
+The only new twist was the way that – for some reason – insurance agents have been added to Breen’s list of nefarious human beings. (?)

 And since Double Down was described on IMDb as “an edgy action thriller” I say Pass Thru should be described as “the definitive Nicolas Cage bio-pic.”